Lezp69/Prediction-IGN-Score/README.md

 2. Run the main script to perform data analysis:

-The script will execute various analysis tasks and generate visualizations based on the available NBA data.
+The script will execute various analysis tasks and generate visualizations, and predictions based on the available IGN data.

 ## Data Sources